 26. Have dinner someplace different in your home: in front of the fireplace, on the rooftop, on the patio or balcony out back, in the attic, or under the tree in the backyard.

-27. Do something on a date that you rarely do.
+27. Do something on a date you rarely do.
 Go to the zoo.
 Go to the park and feed the ducks.
+Take a picnic to the river or park.
 Go to the thrift shop and buy something outrageous.
-Skinny-dip in your backyard pool
+Skinny-dip in your backyard pool.
+Do a couples photo shoot at the beach or other special location

 28. Rent an old-fashioned romantic movie and pick up the story line someplace in the middle.
 In the forties, sex was not allowed on the big screen (even if the characters were married).
 At the moment in the film when you think they might have succumbed to their passions, turn off the movie, and go finish the story line in your room.

-29. Renew your wedding vows privately at the foot of your bed, or pick a new place to renew every year and make it a romantic getaway to look forward to after the hustle and bustle of Christmas.
+29. Renew your wedding vows privately at the foot of your bed, or pick a new place to renew them every year, and make it a romantic getaway to look forward to after the hustle and bustle of Christmas.

 30. Do a “Count our many blessings” evening.
 Each of you take turns recounting the best days you can remember, things you are thankful for in your mate or family, and what you are grateful for.
 This is a nice pillow talk activity as it often can take a rough day and turn it into one that makes you more in the mood for intimacy.